JoetheManHowie/web-page/posts/Pandas_tips_tricks.md

 + `pd.read_pickle()` See [the docs page for more details](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_pickle.html)
 + `pd.read_html()` See [the docs page for more details](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_html.html)

 There are many more other file types, so take a look at [the docs](https://pandas.pydata.org/pandas-docs/stable/reference/api/) for more on these methods.
+Below we give examples for importing data using the three methods above.

+### Read from csv

+A csv (or comma separated value) file that contains our temperature example is [linked here]()

 ## Building a DataFrame from Scratch